 ‘Put the tray down Anna, thank you, I’ll serve.’

 He invited Louise to sit down on the pretty little sofa.
 She sat down at one end and Monsieur Meyer came and sat down next to her.
-The young girl wasn’t used to company, especially that of a man sitting so close to her.
+The young girl wasn’t used to company,

 ‘How do you like your tea, Mademoiselle Louise?
 May I call you Louise?’